statsbiblioteket/digital-pligtaflevering-aviser-tools/README.md

 dummy PDF files stored as test resources.
 VeraPDF is invoked as a REST service, and the output stored in the event and as a datastream named VERAPDF on the newspaper roundtrip object.

+# Running visualvm on DOMS

+ssh in with X11-forwarding active

+    vagrant ssh -- -Y

+Install visualVM and run it.

+    sudo apt install visualvm

+    jvisualvm